HiskeOverweg/Donutlobby.nl/content/articles/20210221_systeemdenken-en.md

 Date: 2021-02-22
 lang: en

-You can also read this post [in Dutch]({filename}/articles/het-vvd-klimaatbeleid-en-het-belang-van-systeemdenken.md).

 ##### The experiment

-[In a previous blogpost]({filename}/articles/climate-policy-of-the-dutch-prime-ministers-party-vvd.md) I conducted a thought experiment.
+[In a previous blogpost]({filename}/articles/20210124_parijsakkoord_vvd-en.md) I conducted a thought experiment.
 We imagined what would happen if the whole world would implement the policy from the [2021 electoral programme concept](https://www.vvd.nl/content/uploads/2020/11/Verkiezingsprogramma-concept-VVD-2021-2025.pdf) of the Dutch prime minister's party.
 What would be the consequences for the climate?
 Is the VVD ambitious enough to meet the targets in the Paris Agreement?

 I tried to answer these questions using [the En-ROADS climate simulator](https://en-roads.climateinteractive.org/scenario.html?v=2.7.35), made by MIT Sloan School of Management and the thinktank Climate Interactive.
 The simulator has been calibrated by 6 "integrated assessment models", the best climate models available in science.